+III.
+Responsibilities

-- III.
-Responsibilities - A. The School Board will do the following:
+A. The School Board will

 - 1. Require that written procedures and rules governing the receipt, use, and accounting of all internal funds be developed and approved by the Board (see Internal Funds Procedure Manual). - 2.
 Require that all internal funds be used for legal public purposes. - 3.
-Provide for an annual audit of all internal funds by a qualified auditor/internal staff to be presented to the School Board by the last School Board meeting in March of the following fiscal year. - B. The Superintendent or designee shall administer all rules and policies established by the School Board relating to internal funds. - C. The principal shall do the following: - 1.
+Provide for an annual audit of all internal funds by a qualified auditor/internal staff to be presented to the School Board by the last School Board meeting in March of the following fiscal year. - B. The Superintendent or designee shall administer all rules and policies established by the School Board relating to internal funds. - C. The principal shall - 1.
 Be held accountable for the handling of all phases of internal accounting in his or her school. - 2.
 Use a uniform system of accounting as directed by the Superintendent. - 3.
 Prepare monthly and annual reports of internal funds in a timely manner. - 4.
 Assure that the maximum sum of funds permitted to be kept in the school overnight shall not exceed amounts as prescribed in the procedures manual.

-STATUTORY AUTHORITY: 1001.41, 1001.42, F.S.
-LAW(S) IMPLEMENTED: 1001.43, 1011.07, 1011.18, F.S.
-STATE BOARD OF EDUCATION RULE(S): 6A-1.001, 6A-1.085, 6A-1.091 HISTORY: FORMERLY: 2.9
+STATE BOARD OF EDUCATION RULE(S): 6A-1.001, 6A-1.085, 6A-1.087, 6A-1.091